 Albert V. De Leon

-Mr. De Leon is an attorney/ consultant in the financial services industry.
-He was previously Head of Compliance Advisory & Monitoring with the Zurich Insurance Group-Americas; General Counsel at Dexia Bank’s New York Branch, and at Skandinaviska Enskilda Banken’s NY Branch (at each bank he was responsible for US legal, regulatory and compliance matters).
-He has extensive experience in the financial services industry, including providing volunteer services for the Financial Services Volunteer Corps and lecturing part-time at the Pace University Center for Global Governance, Reporting & Regulation.
-He is a FINRA arbitrator, and sits on the Board of Trustees of the National Jazz Museum in Harlem, (he was previously on the board of Newark Public Radio, Inc. (WBGO 88.3 Jazz).
-Mr. De Leon is a graduate of The City College of New York, where he majored in political science and philosophy, and the University of San Diego School of Law where he received his law degree.
+Mr. De Leon is an attorney/consultant in the financial services industry.
+He was previously General Counsel and Head of Compliance & Regulatory Affairs for: the US operations of the French-Belgian Dexia Bank, the Swedish Skandinaviska Enskilda Banken, and Head of Compliance Advisory & Regulatory matters for the Zurich Insurance Group-North America.
+He has extensive experience in the financial services industry, including providing volunteer services for the Financial Services Volunteer Corps and lectures part-time at the Pace University Center for Global Governance, Reporting & Regulation.
+He is a FINRA arbitrator, and sits on the Board of Trustees of the National Jazz Museum in Harlem, (he was previously on the board of Newark Public Radio, Inc.- WBGO 88.3 Jazz).
+Mr. De Leon earned his law degree from the University of San Diego School of Law, and a BA in political science and philosophy from The City College of New York.

 Ms. Feirstein is a Managing Director with AKF Consulting Group, which she formed in April 2002.
 Previously she was an investment banker with Citigroup’s Municipal Securities Division and she was a bond lawyer with Brown & Wood, now Sidley & Austin.
 She is a member of the College Savings Foundation and is active in the College Savings Plans Network as the Chair of the CSPN Corporate Affiliate Committee and a member of the Legal and Regulatory Affairs Committee.
 She also serves on the Board of the National Institute of Public Finance, a joint venture between Pepperdine University and the National Association of State Treasurers, for which she chairs the Executive Treasury Management Track.
 She also serves as Treasurer of the Randalls Island Park Alliance, where she chairs the Finance Committee.
 Ms. Feirstein graduated from the Georgetown University School of Foreign Service and the University of Virginia School of Law.
 She is an SEC- and MSRB-registered Municipal Advisor Principal (Series 54) and previously was a FINRA-licensed Registered Representative (Series 7) and a Municipal Principal (Series 53) and a Uniform Securities Agent (Series 63).
 She is also a member of the New York Bar (retired).